hiromaily/go-questionnaires/README.md

 * For front-office server created Node.js and React

 ### 4.docker
+* setting files of docker environment for development

+### 5.docker2
-* setting files for docker environment
+* setting files of docker environment for release

 ## Installation on Local
 ```
+$ ./docker2/create_containers.sh
+ or
 $ ./docker/docker-create.sh
 ```